alexander-schranz/twig-for-react-devs/README.md

 ## Conclusion

-Twig and ReactJS (JSX) are in some cases very similar how they render and output things.
+Twig and React JS (JSX) are in some cases very similar how they render and output things.
 Twig is really focused of just creating HTML or the outputted file format, like what `JSX` was designed for.

-Where in `ReactJS` you have access to all JavaScript functions, Twig is very strict here as it is designed that all your Business Logic lives in your PHP code before twig is callded.
+Where in `React JS` you have access to all JavaScript functions, `Twig` is very strict here as it is designed that all your Business Logic lives in your PHP code before Twig is callded.
-So if your twig code begins to look messy or you have a lot of logic statements in it, it is a hint that you did accidentally move your Business Logic which should be handled in your PHP Controller into your template rendering.
+So if your Twig code begins to look messy or you have a lot of logic statements in it, it is a hint that you did accidentally move your Business Logic which should be handled in your PHP Controller into your template rendering, which should be avoided.

-I hope with this article I can give React Developers an easier way to get into twig.
+I hope with this article I can give React Developers an easier way to get into Twig.

 For getting an overview of all available Twig functionality I recommend to read over the [Official Twig Documentation](https://twig.symfony.com/).